Updated: Aug 25, 2020

 “Wait!”
 I shouted.
 “Deciding targets is about stopping new guilt.
 How do I get rid of the old?”

 He stopped, looked back and with an unexpected kindness said, “You can, of course, forgive yourself for being hard on your sister.
 You were children; you were doing the best you could; and she died from a heart operation, not from anything you did.”

-As I turned back into the warmth of the room tears flooded my eyes, as I softly whispered, “Forgive myself?”
+As I turned back into the warmth of the room, as tears flooded my eyes.
+I softly whispered, “Forgive myself?”

 Another way to stop new guilt is to know when we are rationalizing, like the time I wanted to get together with a married woman.

 Here I am, waiting in my car, in front of her house.
 I have been here awhile, thinking about how easily, and often, I fool myself.

 My daughter once told me that anything can be rationalized.

-But maybe I am not rationalizing over this married woman.
-After all, I am divorced, and she is separated; she is more than okay with us having sex (because her husband did it first, with her best friend); and, she had been thinking about divorcing him anyway.
+But am I rationalizing over this woman?
+I am divorced, and she is separated; she is more than okay with us having sex (because her husband did it first, with her best friend); and, she had been thinking about divorcing him anyway.

 Also, we are both adults, and it would be wonderfully consensual.

 Am I rationalizing?
 Why do I feel so uncertain?
-YES, I do have a basic sense of right and wrong, but I have rationalized around it before.
-Many times.
+YES, I do have a basic sense of right and wrong, but I have rationalized around it so many times.

 How then can I separate rationalizing from reality?

 Her car turned into the driveway; she was early.

 Silently, she took my hand and led me to the couch.
 She hesitated and then sat next to me.

 The silence stretched.

 I cleared my throat to ask, but she abruptly said, “I’m not sure we should do this.
 I mean, I want to, but…” Her voice trailed off.

-In that moment, I realized how I could always know if I was rationalizing / fooling myself.
+In that moment, I realized how I could always know if I was fooling myself.

 I cleared my throat again and proceeded to list the rationalizations I had been telling myself.